 There are over 70 research labs and graduate student cube areas, spanning 3 Schools, over 5 centers, 3 buildings and include hundreds of users and the equipment they use.
 In order to foster local lab autonomy, TSO formed a volunteer Lab Manager Program made up mostly of students in the research areas that have specific knowledge of the activity in their groups.
 TSO forms a close relationship with these Lab Managers to make sure the wishes of the research group are reflected in the support provided.
-Refer to our list of Research Labs and Lab Managers as well as the Lab Manager Wiki for more information.
+Refer to our list of Research Labs and Lab Managers for more information.

 Student computing in Labs is largely mobile based (e.g. LAWN based laptops), however there are hundreds of desktop computers connected to CoC networks for specialized projects housed in the labs.
 Access to the computers in these labs is restricted to the people involved in the research groups.
 The Lab Managers are the primary point of contact for computing activity in their labs and can authorize access to their computing equipment.
 One needs permission from a Lab Manager (or faculty member) to gain login access to the computing resources.
 Send requests for access to helpdesk@cc and copy your Lab Manager for approval.

 TSO provides automated, managed loads of several operating systems.
 You can request an operating system installation with our online request form.

 - Red Hat Enterprise Linux (supported by GT site license)